-2. Project Abstract
+2. Program Abstract

-Applications should include a high quality Project Abstract that summarizes the proposed project in 400 words or fewer.
-Project abstracts should be:
+Applications should include a high quality program abstract that summarizes the proposed program in 400 words or less.
+Program abstracts should be:

 - Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (such as Times New Roman) with 1-inch margins.